Tiziukas/Cyclus-OffDuty/README.md

-# Cyclus-OffDuty
+# Cyclus-OffDuty With Discord webhook integration.
-Cyclus-OffDuty remade to be with logs to discord.